 Surrounded by vineyards, Aigle town (415 m) is located at the entrance to the Rhone valley.
 Its 12th-century castle controlled the valley and the access to Pays-d’Enhaut.

-Aigle Castle has been painstakingly renovated and presents the collections of the Vine, Wine and Label (of wine bottles) Museum.
+Aigle Castle has been painstakingly renovated and presents the collections of the Vine and Wine Museum.

 Scoured by the foehn, the grapes of this vineyard are very mineral.
 Using fully matured grapes, the wines taste of caramel.
 The Aigle vineyard produces red and white wines, essentially Chasselas, Gamay and Pinot, under the controlled origin appellation Aigle AOC.